Yacine-YA/Pseudo-Random/README.md

 For the moment I found and code only one idea:

--Use the time in nanoseconds and do a hack to randomize it (on a given interval (n,m))
+- Use the time in nanoseconds and do a hack to randomize it (on a given interval (n,m))